albertoW103/my-proyect-add-one-chain/README.md

 ---

-## 1. Dependencia de `random/`
+## 1. Dependencia de `random/` to generate configuration of polymers

-The script generates polymers following a RIS model that generates 100,000 random configurations.
+The script generates polymers following a Rotational Isomeric State (RIS) model that generates 100,000 random configurations.
 The subroutine is at `src/random/polymer.x`.
 The default conditions are already set in `src/random/polymer.x`: